CharlieRKNULondon/Summative1-Tasks/README.md

 ### Troubleshooting ###

-**- The program is unresponsive**: Check you have Python and Tkinkter installed within user OS.
+**- The program is unresponsive**: check you have Python and Tkinkter installed within user OS.
 If needed restart the program.
-**- Non-Numeric error:** Double-Check your input - You can only enter integers.
+**- Non-Numeric error:** double-Check your input, you can only enter integers.

 #### Example Gameplay